Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 Mobius Life

-The Trustee holds a long-term insurance policy with Mobius Life as a part of the Mobius Life long term business fund.
-As Grantee under the policy the Trustee may pay premium to Mobius Life who will allocate units to the policy.
+The Trustee holds a long-term insurance policy with Mobius Life as part of the Mobius Life long-term business fund.
+As Grantee under the policy, the Trustee may pay premium to Mobius Life who will allocate units to the policy.
 The allocation of units is notional and references to both units and funds are solely for the purpose of calculating benefits under the policy.
-Neither the Grantee (which is the Trustee) nor any other person has any right or interest in the Units, the funds or any other specific assets or income of Mobius Life by virtue of the policy.
+Neither the Grantee (which is the Trustee) nor any other person has any right or interest in the Units, the funds, or any other specific assets or income of Mobius Life by virtue of the policy.

 Utmost Life and Pensions